 This guide will walk you through the recommended path to get Pachyderm running locally on OSX or Linux.

-If you hit any errors not covered in this guide, check our troubleshooting docs for common errors, submit an issue on GitHub, join our users channel on Slack, or email us at firstname.lastname@example.org and we can help you right away.
+If you hit any errors not covered in this guide, check our general troubleshooting docs for common errors, submit an issue on GitHub, join our users channel on Slack, or email us at firstname.lastname@example.org and we can help you right away.

 Kubernetes offers a fantastic guide to install minikube.
 Follow the Kubernetes installation guide to install Virtual Box, Minikube, and Kubectl.
 Then come back here to start Minikube: